 Phenological synchrony- changes in the relative timing of key life history activities among pair-wise interacting species.
 Importantly, this term does not incorporate fitness consequences for either species.

 Phenological mismatch- decreases in consumer fitness associated with changes in the relative timing of key life history activities among interacting species.
-Importantly, this mismatch occurs between interacting species and not with the abiotic environment or due intraspecific processes.
+This mismatch occurs between interacting species; it does not occur with the abiotic environment or due intraspecific processes.

 Baseline- a representative or benchmark time series of reference conditions that fully describe the species interaction.
 A baseline incorporates the historical range of variability in the relative timing of the interaction.

-Asynchrony baseline- a hypothesis put forward by Singer and parmesan (2010) that postulates that in some contexts the pre-climate change baseline is one where there is no phenological match (i.e. when the most energetically demanding phase of the consumer is lined up with peak resource availability).
+Asynchrony baseline- a hypothesis put forward by Singer and Parmesan (2010) that postulates that, in some contexts, the pre-climate change baseline is one where there is no phenological match (i.e., the most energetically demanding phase of the need not be at the time of peak resource availability).

 Stationarity- any stochastic process with a constant underlying probability distribution